 scopes

-when logging in.
+when you log in.
 To adjust this, set the PUBLIC_OIDC_SCOPES

 environment variable